 The client increased deployments per day (per pipeline) by 15% through a better understanding of the root cause of Build Failures and Deployment Cycle Time using Plandek.

 Delivery Team Leads and Managers adopted a range of determinant metrics that help track and drive the delivery of value (see Figure 5).

 These included Stories Delivered by Epic, Lead Time for Stories and Epic, and Delivered Value Points.
 And Mean Build Time and Deployments by Pipeline were also used to track and improve the rate of deployment of value.

-Improving quality of delivery: reducing hot-fixes in production
+Improving the quality of delivery: reducing hot-fixes in production

 Historical data in Plandek revealed trends in the overall Hot Fix Rate (sample data illustrated below as Escaped Defect Rate) and the opportunity to reduce time spent fixing P1 (high priority) bugs, to improve the customer experience and reduce time diverted from feature development.

-The net result was a more disciplined approach to bug resolution across teams with the result that hot fixes in production were reduced by 54% over a 12 month period.
+The net result was a more disciplined approach to bug resolution across teams with the result that hotfixes in production were reduced by 54% over 12 months.